Why Agentic Programming Changed the Way I Build Software

 My 50cts

-Agentic programming is not about replacing developers.
-It's about removing the constraints that prevented developers from exploring, iterating, and executing at scale.
+It removes the constraints that prevented developers from exploring, iterating, and executing at scale.

 The limiting factor is no longer time.